 world view involving temporary commitments to various views like panentheistic neopaganism, integral thought (Ken Wilber), process thought (Whitehead), neoplatonism with objective idealism (John

-Leslie), deism, and non-denominational theism, I finally became a dedicated convert to Christianity in my early fifties, after a few troublesome years of residual doubt with epicycles of belief
+Leslie), deism, and generic classical theism, I finally converted to Roman Catholicism in my early fifties, after a few troublesome years of residual doubt with epicycles of belief and unbelief